Binge Eating: What it is and how to overcome it, thoughts from a PA Non-Diet Registered Dietician

 By: Rachel Dodson RD, LDN

-Binge eating disorder (BED) does not discriminate in regards to its impacted population -
+The eating disorder Binge Eating (BED) does not discriminate in regards to its impacted population.

 ***Sometimes eating to satisfaction results in us feeling uncomfortably full and THAT IS OKAY!